Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model: Experiment and Results

-The air transportation and Twitter networks alone do not represent the existing breadth of networks in the literature.
-To show the generalization capability of our proposed algorithm, we have tried to generate networks belonging to different domains like small molecule datasets (PTC-MR, PTC-FM), biological networks (bio-DM-HT, bio-grid-mouse, Bio-yeast-protein-inter), networks of nitroaromatic compounds (Mutag), crystal growth eigenmode graphs (cryg2500), combinatorial problems (bibd-15-3), computational fluid dynamics graph (Watt-2), linear programming problems (lpi-bgdbg1), eigenvalue model reduction problems (M80PI-n1, S80PI-n1), chemical datasets (ENZYMES-g272, g366, g392, g117, g526, g527, g349, g103, g295, g296), brain networks (bn-mouse-kasthuri-graph-v4) and even crime dataset (Ia-crime-moreno).
+We have successfully shown the generation capabilities of proposed {Algorithm \ref{algo1}} for generating real-world HLN and multilayer networks.
+The algorithm, however, can also be used to generate homogeneous networks (with $L = \{1\}$ and $R_L(1) = \{t_1\}$).
+In order to show the generalization capability of our proposed algorithm, we have tried to generate networks belonging to different domains like small molecule datasets (PTC-MR, PTC-FM), biological networks (bio-DM-HT, bio-grid-mouse, Bio-yeast-protein-inter), networks of nitroaromatic compounds (Mutag), crystal growth eigenmode graphs (cryg2500), combinatorial problems (bibd-15-3), computational fluid dynamics graph (Watt-2), linear programming problems (lpi-bgdbg1), eigenvalue model reduction problems (M80PI-n1, S80PI-n1), chemical datasets (ENZYMES-g272, g366, g392, g117, g526, g527, g349, g103, g295, g296), brain networks (bn-mouse-kasthuri-graph-v4) and even crime dataset (Ia-crime-moreno).
 We have collected the networks from \cite{nr}.
 Networks belonging to different domains have different structural properties such as degree, density, centrality measure, number of triangles and assortativity, etc. We have compared our generated network with the existing networks on such structural parameters.
 The results are shown in Table \ref{mrTable1}, \ref{mrTable2}, \ref{mrTable3}.
 We have considered other structural measures apart from centrality measures.
 This includes density, average degree, assortativity, triangle counts, clustering co-efficient, and the number of max cliques.
-It must be noted that in all the tables, CC denotes clustering co-efficient.
+It must be noted that in all the tables, CC denotes clustering coefficient.